Skip to main content

 • Trips & tour fees

-To allow Chairs to award the maximum amount of students with funding, you will also be asked to disclose other sources of funding for your trip, including both funding you have received and funding for which you have applied or intend to apply.
+For Chairs to award funding to the maximum number of students, you will also be asked to disclose other sources of funding for your trip, including both funding you have received and funding for which you have applied or intend to apply.

 • The program I am looking at does not have room and board in the cost, so how do I calculate that?

-• If I receive chair support, can I apply for other study abroad awards?
+• If my Humphreys Travel Grant application is approved, can I apply for other study abroad awards?

 Yes.
-A Humphreys Chair award does not preclude application for other scholarships through the Study Abroad office or other sources (such as the Bailey Award in the College of Arts and Sciences).
-However, support cannot be simply “piled up;” a fully-funded Chair proposal is unlikely to be supplemented by other awards since this would be a detriment to opportunities for others.
+The Humphreys Travel Grant award does not preclude application for other scholarships through the Center for Global Learning, departmental scholarships, or other sources (such as the Bailey Award in the College of Arts and Sciences).
+However, support cannot be simply “piled up” ; it is possible that a fully funded Humphreys Travel Grant proposal may not be supplemented by other awards since this would be a detriment to opportunities for others.

-Part of the application will ask you to detail other sources of funding for this trip, including both funding you have received and funding for which you have applied or intend to apply.
+Part of the budget portion will ask you to detail other sources of funding for this trip, including both funding you have received and funding for which you have applied or intend to apply.

 • If I receive an award, how are funds disbursed?